gravitational/protoc-gen-terraform/README.md

 In the example above, `GenSchemaTraitsResource` and `GenSchemaTraitsDataSource` methods will be called.
-Without this option, method names would include the full custom type package path.
+Without this option, method names would be `GenSchemaGithubComGravitationalTeleportApiTypesWrappersTraitsResource` and `GenSchemaGithubComGravitationalTeleportApiTypesWrappersTraitsDataSource`.

 # Note on empty messages